CTA Group

 If the necessity of a secondary action arises a secondary button can be added, a secondary button shouldn’t be used for moving backward or forwards, but for actions that affect the entire form, like “Saving a draft” if you need more than 1 secondary actions, consider using a secondary multi-button.

-The secondary button
+secondary button

-The secondary button
+secondary button

 Dismissal button